jakubkozera/vsc-csharp-dev-tools/docs/getting-started/installation.md

 2. Click on the Extensions view icon in the Activity Bar (or press `Ctrl+Shift+X`)
 3. Search for "C# Dev Tools"
 4. Click the **Install** button

-### From VSIX File

-If you have a `.vsix` file:

-1. Open VS Code
-2. Press `Ctrl+Shift+P` to open the Command Palette
-3. Type "Install from VSIX" and select that command
-4. Navigate to your `.vsix` file and select it
-5. Restart VS Code when prompted

 ## Verifying Installation